alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 241 user reviews of Garmin Nuvi 1690 from Amazon.co.uk.
 The average user rating for this product is 3.2/5, compared to an average user rating of 3.9/5 for other GPS on Amazon.co.uk.
-People are impressed by the durability and maps.
-The price and performance are also mentioned favorably, whereas opinions are divided on the screen.
-There are some negative opinions about the reliability.
+Reviews about the durability and maps are overall positive.
+The price and performance also get good feedback.
+Some have doubts about the reliability.
+Reviews are divided on the screen.

 usability, performance, price, maps, durability